Lwa3000/Portfolio/README.md

 2) App_weather_api: Connects to a weather website api and checks the weather to see if you need to bring an umbrella out today.
 	- How to run: Install flask.
 Start up the Flask server in a virtual environment and apply the requirement.txt file.
 Make sure you are connected to the internet.
-	- Features: Works for US cities and zip codes, but could work for certain international cities.
+	- Features: Works for most US cities and zip codes, and possibility some international cities.

 3) app_physiology_card_game: This is a beta version.
 A buzzfeed game that helps you learn human physiology.